-The Treasury is also planning a new loan scheme for businesses with revenue between £45m and £500m, following criticism that medium-sized businesses were missing out, being too large to apply for the CBILS and too small for a government debt-buying programme for larger companies.
+This loan scheme is for businesses with revenue over £45m, which are too large to apply for the CBILS and too small for a government debt-buying programme for larger companies.

-The new Coronavirus Large Business Interruption Loan Scheme (CLBILS) will also provide a government guarantee of 80%, enabling banks to make loans of up to £25m to firms with an annual turnover of between £45m and £500m.
-At the time of publication, formal details of this scheme have not been announced.
+The new Coronavirus Large Business Interruption Loan Scheme (CLBILS) will also provide a government guarantee of 80%, enabling banks to make loans of up to £25m to firms with an annual turnover of between £45m and £250m.
+Where turnover is above £250m, loans of up to £50m may be made.